sbb-design-systems/lyne-components/src/components/sbb-pearl-chain-vertical-item/readme.md

-# sbb-pearl-chain-item
+# sbb-pearl-chain-vertical-item

-The `<sbb-pearl-chain-item>` is intended to be used with the `<sbb-pearl-chain-vertical>` component.
+The `<sbb-pearl-chain-vertical-item>` is intended to be used with the `<sbb-pearl-chain-vertical>` component.
 It is a table-row with three table-cells.
 It is used to display the dots and line of the pearl-chain.
 In addition to that, there are two slots, which make it possible to display content on the left and right side of the pearl-chain.
-The component has many styling option, which can be configured through the 'pearlChainItemAttributes' property.
+The component has many styling option, which can be configured through the 'pearlChainVerticalItemAttributes' property.
 The slots themselfes are unstyled, so that they can be used in variuos ways.

 ## Usage with props
 Example prop:
-              pearlChainItemAttributes={{
+              pearlChainVerticalItemAttributes={{
                 lineType: 'standard',
                 lineColor: 'charcoal',
                 dotColor: 'charcoal',